brennoo/terraform-provider-hrui/docs/data-sources/vlan_vid.md

 ### Required

-- `port` (Number) Port number used to query the VLAN configuration.
+- `port` (String) The name of the port (e.g., 'Port 1', 'Trunk2') used to query the VLAN configuration.

 ### Read-Only